Enghel12/Employee-Management-System/ReadMe.txt

 	deserves a promotion
 	4.Use sorting algorithms to give the user the chance to change the order of the employees records
-	5.It also relies on user interface and file handling, OOP, and pointers and dinamic memory allocation */
+	5.It also relies on user interface and file handling, OOP, and pointers and dynamic memory allocation */